-The 30-year-old played every league game the following season but his performances drastically dipped in 2017/18 and he was dropped.
-He hasn’t made a single first-team appearance in any competition this term and a summer exit looks likely.
+The 32-year-old played every league game the following season but his performances drastically dipped in 2017/18 and he was dropped.
+He has featured just once for this Saints since December 2017 and is now back at Celtic on loan.

 Right-back: Cuco Martina